Decorate your tree in shades of rose gold and blush pink tones for an elegant and non traditional take on Christmas decor.

 Romantic Christmas Tree Idea

-So in an effort to have less “in-your-face” (in-my-face!?)
-Christmas decor, I’ve opted for a muted palette of blush pink and matte gold.
-I love the soft, romantic feel it brings to my living room.
-There’s just enough shimmer and shine to still convey holiday decorating but the soft colors are very soothing and relaxing.
-Which is what I need at the end of a long day of teething babies and tantruming toddlers!
+I love the soft, romantic feel these Christmas tree colors bring to my living room.
+There's just enough shimmer and shine to still convey holiday decorating but the soft colors are very soothing and relaxing - but I think this would also be the perfect romantic Christmas tree for a bedroom.
+Don't you agree?

 One of my favorite new decorations is this Countdown to Christmas Advent Calendar from Kirkland's.
-You might have seen a sneak peak of it on Instagram.
 Isn't it the cutest?
 I'm not sure what to pop in the little buckets yet - I was thinking candy canes but then my toddler would want ALL of them, so that's probably not happening!

 I know you're wondering about the Christmas tree itself.
-It's the same flocked tree from King of Christmas that I had last year.
-You guys – this tree is amazing.
+It's the same flocked tree from King of Christmas that have used for several years in a row.
 I've had a lot of artificial trees over the years and it usually takes HOURS to fluff them so that they are nice and full.
 Not this guy.
 Half an hour tops and it was completely thick and full.
 And the flocking held up perfectly over the past year, too!

 Gone are my usual blue pillows and in their place I've added some blush pink pillows that I picked up on Amazon (get yours here!) as well as some gray faux fur for a little texture.
 It's kind of funny...I'm not a faux fur fan usually, but when it comes to Christmas decorating I love it!
 I don't know why, but I think maybe because it's so cozy.